-The months of waiting patiently had been hard on Felicity, but the time had finally arrived.
-She would be taking a huge risk, but she rationalized it knowing there really wasn’t any other way.
+The scooter rushed by quaint cottages and shacks built along the dilapidated road.
+Months of waiting patiently had been hard, but the time had arrived.
+She would be taking a huge risk, but knew there wasn’t any other way.
 Her heart pounded with the fantasy of what her future could hold.
-The fast pace of the scooter rushed by quaint cottages and shacks built along the dilapidated road.

-The film crews had already set up on the beach when she arrived.
+Film crews had already set up on the beach.
 Pal Mais had officially been put on the map.
 She parked her motorbike alongside the outdoor tiki restaurant.
 It was still early, but soon it would be filled with hungry tourists and surfers waiting for a bite of their mouth-watering grilled pizza.
 She hadn’t taken a bite of carbs for over a month.

-Felicity decided to wait for her moment and took cover in the shade of a palm tree to watch and learn.
+Felicity took cover in the shade of a palm tree.
 She strained her ears to listen, but couldn’t hear anything over the crashing surf.

-Some of the crew had been there earlier in the week and Felicity recognized them.
-The director Roger Strathond hid behind aviator sunglasses which were propped onto a zinc oxide covered nose.
+Felicity recognized the crew who had been in town earlier in the week.
+The director Roger Strathond hid behind aviator sunglasses propped on a zinc oxide covered nose.
 The same Dodgers baseball cap perched over his curly brown hair.
-He wore a pair of khaki shorts and another plain white t-shirt, she supposed he bought in gross.
-His plump red-faced male assistant they called Tex, kept within earshot of his carefully chosen words.
+He wore a pair of khaki shorts and another plain white t-shirt, he must buy in gross.
+His plump red-faced male assistant they called Tex, kept within earshot of his boss’s carefully chosen words.
 She didn’t think the humid climate agreed with him despite his loose fitting XXL Tommy Bahama shirt.
 He already looked strangled by the early morning heat.
 The cute blonde casting director, Bonnie, tied her hair up in a bun to keep it from sticking to the back of her neck.
 She was a bundle of energy flitting all over the set.

-Then she recognized Mason’s profile she remembered in dreams and nightmares.
+Then she recognized Mason’s profile remembered from dreams and nightmares.
 She thought moving to Costa Rica would be far enough away.
-She was wrong.
-Four months ago she learned through a friend that he would be starring in a mini-series and they were considering Pal Mais.
+Boy, was she wrong.
+Four months ago, she learned through a friend that he would be starring in a mini-series and they were considering Pal Mais.
 It had been chosen for its amazing waves suitable for any level surfer.
-Three sets of waves continually hit in a rhythm even a beginner could master.
-Farther out, fifteen to 20 foot waves could entice the extreme surfer.
+Three sets continuously hit in a rhythm even a beginner could master.
+Farther out, fifteen to 20 foot waves enticed extreme surfers.
 Felicity could see a few of them catching those glittering waves even though the big breakers had slowed with the rising tide.
 Like clockwork, they would rush out later in the afternoon for another frolic in these behemoth and towering waves.

-Felicity looked at her watch.
+She glanced at her watch.
 10:20.
-She had a few more minutes.
+A few more minutes.
 Even though she stood completely still, her heart raced like she had sprinted a marathon.
 “Calm down!” she thought to herself, “Nine more minutes until show time.”
 She checked her lipstick in a mirror she kept in a pocket of her backpack.
 She adjusted her white silk blouse which was cinched up with a silver belt over a short floral skirt.

 Felicity drew her chin up in the air and nodded to her in reply.

-“Oh yes.
-So nice to see you again.”
+“Oh, yes.
+Nice to see you again.”
 Felicity turned her cheek to let Roger kiss it.

 “Felicity what are you doing here?”
 Mason asked.